i18next/i18next-http-backend/README.md

 This is a simple i18next backend to be used in Node.js, in the browser and for Deno.
 It will load resources from a backend server using the XMLHttpRequest or the fetch API.

+Get a first idea on how it is used in [this i18next crash course video](https://youtu.be/SA_9i4TtxLQ?t=953).

 It's based on the deprecated [i18next-xhr-backend](https://github.com/i18next/i18next-xhr-backend) and can mostly be used as a drop-in replacement.

 *[Why i18next-xhr-backend was deprecated?](https://github.com/i18next/i18next-xhr-backend/issues/348#issuecomment-663060275)*

 ## Advice:

-If you don't want to manage your translation files manually or are simply looking for a better management solution, take a look at [i18next-locize-backend](https://github.com/locize/i18next-locize-backend).
+If you don't like to manage your translation files manually or are simply looking for a [better management solution](https://locize.com), take a look at [i18next-locize-backend](https://github.com/locize/i18next-locize-backend) The i18next [backed plugin](https://www.i18next.com/overview/plugins-and-utils#backends) for 🌐 [locize](https://locize.com) ☁️.

-*To see i18next-locize-backend in a working app example, check out:*
+*To see [i18next-locize-backend](https://github.com/locize/i18next-locize-backend) in a working app example, check out:*

 - *[this react-tutorial](https://github.com/locize/react-tutorial) starting from [Step 2](https://github.com/locize/react-tutorial#step-2---use-the-locize-cdn)*
 - *[this guide](https://dev.to/adrai/how-to-properly-internationalize-a-react-application-using-i18next-3hdb) starting from the step of [replacing i18next-http-backend with i18next-locize-backend](https://dev.to/adrai/how-to-properly-internationalize-a-react-application-using-i18next-3hdb#how-look)*